-Although Defendant received her last improper distribution within 5 years of the filing of the complaint, Defendant argues that she cannot be held liable for breach of contract because any facts earlier than five years prior to the filing of the complaint cannot be considered by the Court.
-Specifically, Defendant argues that she received her first improper distribution on April 19, 1993 (more than five years before the filing of the complaint in this action), and therefore that improper distribution and others prior to the five years should not count towards the funds that it received in excess of its contributions to S&P (making her a net loser instead of a net winner).
-This is a nonsensical position that would throw basic accounting principles on their head and Defendant cites no law that would support it.
+Although Defendants received their last improper distribution within 5 years of the filing of the Complaint, Defendants argue that they cannot be held liable for breach of contract because any facts earlier than five years prior to the filing of the complaint cannot be considered by the Court.
+Specifically, Defendants argue that they received improper distributions more than five years before the filing of the complaint in this action, and therefore those improper distribution prior to the five years should not count towards the funds that they received in excess of its contributions to S&P (making them net losers instead of net winners).
+This is a nonsensical position that would throw basic accounting principles on their head and Defendants cite no law that would support it.

-Notwithstanding the nonsensical nature of Defendant's argument, and the implicit concession that Plaintiffs' breach of contract claim is timely, Defendant should still be held liable for its breach of contract as to all improper distributions (including but not limited to those improper distributions earlier than 5 years from the filing of the complaint) under the continuing tort doctrine.
-Even if Plaintiffs' cause of action accrued when Defendant received the improper distributions at issue - a factual contention that Plaintiffs dispute - Plaintiffs claim is timely because Defendant's receipt of distributions constituted a continuing tort.
+Notwithstanding the absurd nature of Defendants' argument, and the implicit concession that Plaintiffs' breach of contract claim is timely, Defendants should still be held liable for its breach of contract as to all improper distributions (including but not limited to those improper distributions earlier than 5 years from the filing of the complaint) under the continuing tort doctrine.
+Even if Plaintiffs' cause of action accrued when Defendants received the improper distributions at issue - a factual contention that Plaintiffs dispute - Plaintiffs' claim is timely because Defendants' receipt of distributions constituted a continuing tort.
 See Goodwin v.
 Sphatt, 114 So.
 3d 1092, 1094-5 (Fla.
 2d DCA 2013) (Plaintiff's "assertion that this was a continuing tort should have precluded dismissal."); City of Quincy v.
 Womack, 60 So.
 3d 1076, 1078 (Fla.
 1st DCA 2011); Bishop v.
 State, Div. of Ret., 413 So.
 2d 776, 778 (Fla.
 1st DCA 1982).
-As Defendant regularly received improper distributions in breach of the Partnership Agreement, and those distributions were a continuous breach of contract which ended in early 2008, and the complaint was timely filed within five years of the last of those distributions,
+As Defendants regularly received improper distributions in breach of the Partnership Agreement, and those distributions were a continuous breach of contract which ended in early